cenit-io/cenit/README.md

 $ bundle install
 ```

-Since Cenit IO uses Mongodb you don't need run any migrations, simply start the hub on port 3000, or any other of your
+Since Cenit.IO uses Mongodb you don't need run any migrations, simply start the hub on port 3000, or any other of your
 own choosing, just be mindful of that.

 ```